soft-matter/trackpy/doc/source/reference/trackpy.feature.rst

 `locate` returns a DataFrame (a spreadsheet-like object) listing the position, mass (total brightness), size (radius-of-gyration of brightness), and eccentricity.
-It also lists the signal, a measure related the contrast, and ep for epislon, the estimated uncertainty in the position of the feature.
+It also lists the signal, a measure related the contrast, and ep for epsilon, the estimated uncertainty in the position of the feature.

 `locate` prepares the image by performing a band pass using sensible defaults derived from the diameter you specified.
 You choose your settings or